Kidney Stone Treatment in Aventura, FL

 After properly diagnosing the kidney stone, your physician will determine a treatment plan based on the size of your kidney stone what it is made of.
 Smaller stones usually pass through the urinary tract without treatment.
 Treatment options for larger stones can include:

-- Shockwave lithotripsy. a machine called a lithotripter is used to crush the kidney stone.
+- Extracorporeal Shockwave lithotripsy.
+A machine called a lithotripter is used to crush the kidney stone.

 - Ureteroscopy.
 A ureteroscope, which is long, tube-like instrument, is used to find the stone with a small basket or used to break up the stone with a laser.